Welcome to The LWSL Beginner’s Guide to Savings!

 Try to go at least seven days in a row without spending money on anything except what is absolutely necessary, as in matter-of-survival necessary.
 No clothes, no candy, no quick stops at McDonalds, no craft supplies, no nothing.
 Don’t worry, it’s only a week.
 You won’t die.
 I promise.
-And if you are really feeling motivated, try committing to an even longer period of no spending, such this 31 Days of Living Well & Spending Zero challenge.
+And if you are really feeling motivated, try committing to an even longer period of no spending, such as our 31 Days of Living Well & Spending Zero challenge.
 It is a great way to get your budget back on track in a hurry!

 2. Make a list of wants and needs

 Spend your time reflecting on all the things you spend money on in a months time, and divide those things into a “needs” list (i.e. I need to pay rent, buy food, make my car payment, etc.) and a “wants” list (cable TV, designer jeans, Starbucks, etc.) Don’t just make a mental list.
 Sit down and physically write down every single thing you can think of that you spend money on, from the mundane to the major.

 3. Get inspired

 Read a few articles to get yourself motivated.
 It will give you something to do while you’re trying not to spend money.